bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ## Aalto MEG–MRI

-For stand-alone MEG data, the Aalto hybrid device uses the standard `.fif` data format and follows the conventions of Elekta/Neuromag as described above in section 5.2.
+For stand-alone MEG data, the Aalto hybrid device uses the standard `.fif` data format and follows the conventions of Elekta/Neuromag as described [above](06-meg-file-formats.md#neuromagelektamegin).
 The `.fif` files may contain unreconstructed MRI data.
 The inclusion of MRI data and information for accurate reconstruction will be fully standardized at a later stage.